tomazlanza/calculator/README.md

 Basic calculator app developed with HTML5, plain CSS, and vanilla JavaScript: https://tomazlanza.github.io/calculator/

-It was made for studying purposes on general ES5 and ES6 JavaScript features, including built-in data structures and methods.
+It was made for studying purposes on general ES5 and ES6 JavaScript features, including built-in classes, methods, and data structures.

 ## Usage